matiasb/demiurge/README.md

 Each field selector is relative to the *Item* element (in this case, a table row).
 Then, *name* refers to the second anchor in the second cell.

+If you need an extra cleanup for a field (for instance, to apply a regex), you can define a *clean_<fieldname>* method in your Item subclass.
+This method will receive the retrieved value for the field and should return the cleaned one.
+For example:

+    ...     def clean_size(self, value):
+    ...         return value.replace('Mb', 'MB')

 Once you defined your items, there are a couple of useful methods you can use, both expecting as argument a relative path to the *Item* *base\_url* if it was